-A term loan is debt financing with principle and interest payments that amortizes generally from 36 to 84 months.
-These loans can be fully amortizing, or in some cases, an arrangement for balloon payment can be made.
+A term loan is debt financing with equal monthly payments including principle and interest that amortize generally from 24 to 84 months. (i.e. traditional car loan or mortgage payments) These loans can be fully amortizing, or in some cases, an arrangement for balloon payment can be made.

 A lease in which the Lessor (leasing company) gives exclusive rights to a Lessee to use and possess its equipment for a specified period.
 Capital Leases typically have a $1 purchase option at the end of the lease and are considered to be debt for accounting purposes.